 The Williamsburg Hotel has impressive pedigree: it was designed by Michaelis Boyd, the London-based starchitects behind Babington House, the Groucho Club and Soho House Berlin.
 Thisview-toting, Brooklyn-doting triumph has industrial-fleek interiors that riff on the area’s gritty history; pops of colour, bespoke furnishings designed with help from the Bill Amberg Studio and handsome restaurant add generous measures of comfort to cool.
-A ravishing rooftop pool, a water-tower bar, a striking ballroom and a rooftop café are all set to open in summer 2018.
-(In the meantime, hop on the hotel’s handy tuk tuk and tick off Brooklyn’s bounty of bars, boutiques, galleries, brunch spots and restaurants.)
+Up on their ravishing rooftop oasis, you'll find the best views in town from the water-tower bar and a seasonal rooftop pool dotted with daybeds.
+When you're ready to explore the 'hood, hop on the hotel’s handy tuk tuk and tick off Brooklyn’s bounty of bars, boutiques, galleries, brunch spots and restaurants.

 Rates usually include WiFi but exclude breakfast.

 Gad about the ’hood in the hotel’s on-loan tuk tuk: first up, Brooklyn Bowl (it’s on your doorstep, after all).
 Book ahead for the daily rooftop yoga session, held every morning from 7am to 8am; it’s free for hotel guests, but limited to five people at a time.

 Pretty little terrace (decorated with art by local artists); rooftop pool; grand ballroom; free WiFi throughout.
 In rooms: TV, iPod dock, minibar, Apotheke bath products.

 Opt for a room on the East River side of the building, so you can eyeball Manhattan’s looming skyline from your windows.
 The Skyline Suites offer the best views in the house; they also come with a separate bath tub and shower.